National Health Investors, Inc. research snapshot

 bias Check

-The main AI bias risk is overweighting the 4.9% dividend yield as a safety signal while underweighting the payout ratio, the 18% drawdown from the all-time high, the 32-person organizational size, and the fact that the SHOP segment carries operating risk that a triple-net lease does not.
+The main AI bias risk is overweighting the 4.84% dividend yield as a safety signal while underweighting the payout ratio near 119% of GAAP earnings, the FFO multiple above the historical average, the forward P/E distortion from the large 2026 disposition gain, and the fact that SHOP carries operating risk that triple-net leases do not.

 ai Confidence